Description

 'In finance, volatility (symbol σ) is the degree of variation of a trading price series over time as measured by the standard deviation of logarithmic returns.
 Historic volatility measures a time series of past market prices.
 Implied volatility looks forward in time, being derived from the market price of a market-traded derivative (in particular, an option).
 Commonly, the higher the volatility, the riskier the security.'

-• Looking at the volatility of 35.2% in the last 5 years of CoStar Group, we see it is relatively greater, thus worse in comparison to the benchmark SPY (20.9%)
+• Looking at volatility in of 34% in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (17.3%).

 DownVol: